JasonGlazer/pyExpandObjects/docs/CodeStructureOverview.rst

 **Complex Value Type**

-These values can be expressed as either one of two types.
+These values can be expressed as one of three types.

 1. static value - Numeric or string.
+2. Template transition - This option transitions a template input to the object

+  * Required Sub-dictionary

+    * Key - template field name
+    * Value - object field name to apply template field name value

 2. Dictionary mapping :

   * Required Sub-dictionary